-- 33. An asset lock-up is an arrangement which may be entered into between a bidder, or potential bidder, and the target.5 For example, an agreement by the target to sell a particular asset or specified assets in exchange for an agreement by the bidder to make a bid. - 34.
-Alternatively, an asset lock-up might involve an arrangement whereby the bidder agrees to buy a particular asset or specified assets in exchange for a defined period of exclusivity or the opportunity to undertake due diligence. - 35.
-There has been little experience of asset lock-ups in Australia.
+- 7.33 An asset lock-up is an arrangement which may be entered into between a bidder, or potential bidder, and the target.5 For example, an agreement by the target to sell a particular asset or specified assets in exchange for an agreement by the bidder to make a bid. - 7.34 Alternatively, an asset lock-up might involve an arrangement whereby the bidder agrees to buy a particular asset or specified assets in exchange for a defined period of exclusivity or the opportunity to undertake due diligence. - 7.35 There has been little experience of asset lock-ups in Australia.
 However, in other jurisdictions, they have often met with disfavour.
 If an asset lock-up involves an agreement to sell an important asset of the target (often the target's so-called "crown jewels"), it can have the effect of making the target a less attractive acquisition candidate.
 Accordingly, an asset lock-up may have the effect of eliminating meaningful competitive bidding for the target.
-In Australia, any asset lock-up having this effect is likely to be unacceptable on the basis that it would not be consistent with an efficient, competitive and informed market. - 36.
-If an asset lock-up were entered into with a potential rival bidder (or as part of some other transaction) after the target company had received notice of a takeover bid or proposed takeover bid, the asset lock-up may also constitute "frustrating action" requiring scrutiny under the principles set out in the Panel's decision in the Pinnacle 8 matter.
-This may also give rise to unacceptable circumstances. - 37.
-Even if a proposed asset lock-up would not directly eliminate meaningful competitive bidding for the target, the lock-up may nevertheless still be unacceptable if certain safeguards are not observed.
-In particular, the agreement should be negotiated on an arms length basis, should be at a fair price and should not adversely affect the amount or distribution of benefits accruing to shareholders in the target in connection with the takeover.
+In Australia, any asset lock-up having this effect is likely to be unacceptable on the basis that it would not be consistent with an efficient, competitive and informed market.